 Customer Churn Predictive Modeling and Churn Scoring

 Customer churn scoring is a very appealing approach provided that accurate scores can be computed.
 Generally speaking, customer defection is relatively a low ratio event.
 Developing predictive models on low event data is extremely difficult and therefore models tend to be inherently un-reliable.
 Fortunately, neural network provides a way to identify customer groups that have shown to have high churn ratios in high accuracy.
-The following figures show an example of customer churn scoring produced by a customer churn predictive model.
-Note that the left (or next) chart shows proportional distribution.
+The following figure shows an example of customer churn scoring produced by a customer churn predictive model.

 For information about predictive software used here, please read Data Mining Software.
 Software download is available from the page.